starcraftman/pakit/README.md

 particular flags to the `vim` or `ag` build, you'd just put them in an entry in the config.

 To be clear this is NOT a replacement for system package managers like apt, yast and so on.
-It is intended to be a supplementary package manager like homebrew or pip.
+It is intended primarily to be a supplementary package manage like homebrew or pip.
 You install bleeding edge packages with it and then put onto your PATH the paths.link location.
+Later on, if I can, I may try to add bootstrapping logic for primitive/embedded areas or just to isolate against bad dev environments.

 Expected Feature Overview:
 * Python only, with minimal dependencies.
-* Package manager interface like apt or homebrew.
+* Package manager interface, install remove and update recipes.
 * 100% tested, framework & supported recipes.
 * Should work on any POSIX system, emphasis on Linux.
 * Simple recipe specification.